shoki030/group4/README.md

 # group4

- "Main.py" is age confirmation auxiliary tool with Python.
+ "group4" is a repository that aims to implement an age confirmation tool using Python.

+ Development environment is "Google Colaboratory".

 # Features